 Ceilings Visually inspected from floor level.
 Ceilings are of plasterboard material.
-Internal walls Visually inspected from floor level.
+Internal walls Vigually inspected from floor level internal wans Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Internal walls are of timber stud construction finished in plasterboard.
+There are PVC wall finishes.
 Floors including sub floors Flooring is of suspended timber construction.
-I was unable to inspect the sub-floor area.
+I was unable to inspect the sub floor area.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery is of timber and there are timber internal doors.
+Internal joinery is of timber and there are timber internal doors, some incorporating glazed panels.
 The kitchen contains floor and wall mounted storage units.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-Original fireplaces have been removed in the past.
+There is an electric fire within the lounge.
+There is an electric me within the loange.
 Internal decorations Visually inspected.
-Internal decorative finishes are papered or painted.
+Internal decorative finishes are paper or painted.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electrical switch gear is located in the kitchen.
+The electrical switchgear is located in a cupboard within the entrance hallway.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.